patricknevindwyer/espy/README.md

 In this case, _espy_ will check the _MyVer_ property of the _foobaz_ module.

 The Python Library checker supports a semantic version of either _2 or 3_ digits.

+## Ruby Gem Libraries

+Quick and easy Gem check:

+	gem mygem > 2.0

+_espy_ will check against all of the installed versions that Gem can find.
+Semantic versions of either _2 or 3_ digits are supported.

 ## External Commands